Skip to content

 How do you build a go-to-market plan?

 Start with market research to validate your target audience and competitive landscape, then define your ideal client profile using specific firmographics, not broad demographics.
-Next, craft your value proposition by identifying the specific problem you solve and why your solution is uniquely positioned to solve it.
-Choose channels based on where your target customers actually make purchasing decisions, and set measurable goals with leading indicators like pipeline generation and client acquisition cost (CAC).
+Craft your value proposition by identifying the specific problem you solve and explaining, precisely and without hedging, why your solution is uniquely positioned to solve it when alternatives exist.
+Choose channels based on where your target customers actually make purchasing decisions.
+Set measurable goals anchored to leading indicators like pipeline generation and client acquisition cost (CAC), so you know early whether the launch is working before lagging revenue numbers tell you it isn't.

 Is there a go-to-market plan template?